IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 ### Hosting's stop

-While we were used to propose websites's hosting, we have made the choice to stop to recentre ourself to our principal activity and offer you our better services.
+While we were used to propose websites's hosting, we have made the choice to stop to recentre ourself to our principal activities, which are councel, web development and training.
+Last customers websites have been migrated this year.

 ### Growth stock